Jeffrey-Sardina/TWIG-I-v1.0/README.md

 # TWIG-I
 Jeffrey Seathrún Sardina and Alok Debnath

+## Notes on this Version
+This is a static version used so I can present the exact code run to produce results for the SEMANTiCS-2024 conference.
+If you are looking for the maintained, much better documented, and pip-installable version of TWIG-I (which is still mathematically equivalent to this version) please see: https://github.com/Jeffrey-Sardina/TWIG-I

 ## What is TWIG-I?
 Topologically-Weighted Intelligence Generation for Inference (TWIG-I) is an embedding-free, graph-structure-based link predictor build to work on knowledge graphs.
 To put it simply, **TWIG-I models the link prediction task as a regression task**.
 The input features are hand-crafted graph structure features, and the output value is a plausibility score for each triple.